top of page

 Jurnet's House

-Located on King Street in Norwich, it was the residence of Isaac Jurnet, a significant patron of Jewish learning and the financier responsible for the construction of Norwich Cathedral.
-As one of the best preserved and the oldest Jewish houses in England, it is a touchstone to the history of English Jewry and the diaspora experience in the heart of a city where in 1144 the notorious blood libel had its origin.
+Jurnet’s House occupies a unique place in English and Jewish history.
+Located on King Street in Norwich, it was the home of Isaac Jurnet, a major patron of Jewish learning and financier of Norwich Cathedral.
+As one of the oldest medieval Jewish houses in England, it offers a rare and powerful link to the history of English Jewry and the wider Jewish diaspora.

 16936004Jurnets House History.jpg